etcd-io/etcd/GOVERNANCE.md

 ### Nomination and retiring of maintainers

 [Maintainers](./MAINTAINERS) file on the `main` branch reflects the latest state of project maintainers.
+List of existing maintainers should be kept up to date by existing maintainers to properly reflect community health and to gain better understanding of recruiting need for new maintainers.
 Changes to list of maintainers should be done by opening a pull request and CCing all the existing maintainers.

 Contributors who are interested in becoming a maintainer, if performing relevant responsibilities, should discuss their interest with the existing maintainers.
 New maintainers must be nominated by an existing maintainer and must be elected by a supermajority of maintainers with a fallback on lazy consensus after three business weeks inactive voting period and as long as two maintainers are on board.

 Life priorities, interests, and passions can change.
-Maintainers can retire and be removed from [maintainers](./MAINTAINERS) list and added to [emeritus](./README.md#etcd-emeritus-maintainers).
+Maintainers can retire and move to the [emeritus status](./README.md#etcd-emeritus-maintainers).
 If a maintainer needs to step down, they should inform other maintainers, if possible, help find someone to pick up the related work.
 At the very least, ensure the related work can be continued.
 Afterward they can remove themselves from list of existing maintainers.

-If a maintainer is not been performing their duties for period of 12 months, they can be removed by other active maintainers.
-If an emeritus maintainer wants to regain an active role, they can do so after renewing their contributions.
+If a maintainer is not been performing their duties for period of 12 months, they can be removed by other maintainers.
+In that case inactive maintainer will be first notified via an email.
+If situation doesn't improve, they will be removed.
+If an emeritus maintainer wants to regain an active role, they can do so by renewing their contributions.
+Active maintainers should welcome such a move.
 Retiring of other maintainers or regaining the status should require approval of at least two active maintainers.